 Under the collaboration and license agreement with Gilead (as amended and restated, the "Gilead Collaboration Agreement"), the parties agreed to collaborate with respect to two preclinical research programs to evaluate potential vaccine products for the treatment, cure, diagnosis or prevention of the hepatitis B virus ("HBV") and the human immunodeficiency virus ("HIV").
-In February 2022, the parties signed an amended and restated collaboration agreement (the "Restated Gilead Collaboration Agreement"), which revised the terms only for the HIV program, whereby the Company will take on development responsibilities for the HIV program candidate through a Phase 1b clinical trial.
+In February 2022, the parties signed an amended and restated collaboration agreement (the "Restated Gilead Collaboration Agreement"), which revised the terms only for the HIV program, whereby the Company took on development responsibilities for the HIV program candidate through a Phase 1b clinical trial.
 The Company's performance obligations under the terms of the original agreement include one combined performance obligation for each research program (HBV and HIV) comprised of the transfer of intellectual property rights (licenses) and providing research and development services.
 The terms of the Restated Gilead Collaboration Agreement added an additional performance obligation to perform research and development work for the HIV program.
 The licenses do not represent distinct performance obligations, because they cannot be used without the research and development services.
 Payments to the Company under the Restated Gilead Collaboration Agreement include a non-refundable up-front payment, payments for research and development activities, payments based upon the achievement of defined milestones, and if certain future conditions are met, payments for manufacturing services, commercial milestones and royalties on product sales.

-Under the research collaboration and license agreement with Roche (the "Roche Collaboration Agreement"), the Company has agreed to conduct research and early clinical development through Phase 1b for HB-700, a novel investigational arenaviral immunotherapy for the treatment of KRAS-mutated cancers.
+Under the research collaboration and license agreement with Roche (the "Roche Collaboration Agreement"), the Company agreed to conduct research and early clinical development through Phase 1b for HB-700, a novel investigational arenaviral immunotherapy for the treatment of KRAS-mutated cancers.
 The Roche Collaboration Agreement also includes an obligation of the Company to deliver a specified package of preclinical data and results with respect to a second program, targeting undisclosed cancer antigens (collectively "UCAs") and an option for Roche to license the UCA program.
 The Company's performance obligations under the terms of the Roche Collaboration Agreement include one combined performance obligation for the transfer of intellectual property rights (licenses) and providing research and development services for the HB-700 program, and a second, separate performance obligation to perform research and development services with respect to the UCA program.
 The UCA Option provides a right to license the program at the standalone selling price and therefore does not constitute a separate performance obligation.
 Payments to the Company under the Roche Collaboration Agreement include a non-refundable up-front payment, payments based upon the achievement of defined milestones, an additional payment if the option for the UCA program is exercised and royalties on product sales.
+In January 2024, Roche provided written notice of the termination of the collaboration and licensing agreement to the Company resulting in early recognition of revenue previously recorded as deferred revenue.
+The termination was made according to Roche's right to terminate without cause, acknowledging that, the Company had met all go-forward criteria under the agreement.
+Upon the termination effective date of April 25, 2024, the Company regained full control of the associated intellectual property portfolio and has full collaboration and licensing rights for this program.